ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 ### The Scalable Pixel Streaming Frontend library
 The library is the part of the Scalable Pixel Streaming Frontend that consumes the Epic Games Pixel Streaming Frontend and UI Frontend.
 It includes all of the custom signalling server logic that Scalable Pixel Streaming signalling servers require to work.
 The library can be either obtained through [Github](https://github.com/ScalablePixelStreaming/Frontend) or [NPM](https://www.npmjs.com/package/@tensorworks/libspsfrontend).
 To make use of the library it must be initialised via HTML and Javascript.
 The library is written in TypeScript but configured to export as a UMD module and can be consumed by plain JavaScript and most JavaScript frameworks.

-### The Scalable Pixel Streaming Frontend Typescript example
+### The Scalable Pixel Streaming Frontend TypesScript example
-The Typescript example is a simple HTML, CSS and TypeScript implementation of what a user could create to initialize the Scalable Pixel Streaming Frontend library.
+The TypeScript example is a simple HTML, CSS and TypeScript implementation of what a user could create to initialize the Scalable Pixel Streaming Frontend library.
 Its role is to instantiate the library's components and help start the Scalable Pixel Streaming connection to the signalling server.

 ## Getting Started; installation and consumption
 ### Building for Development vs Production
-Within the Scalable Pixel Streaming Frontend there are several npm scripts that can be used to build the library and example for either development or production use cases.
+The Scalable Pixel Streaming Frontend packages contain several npm scripts that can be used to build the library and example for either development or production.
 When building for development this will enable source maps for debugging.
-When building for production this will disable source maps, minimize console output and minimize the dist contents.
+When building for production this will disable source maps, reduce console output and minify the distributed JavaScript files.
 Below are a list of npm scripts for both the library and example and what each command does:

 #### library scripts
 Please ensure that all library scripts are executed from the `library` directory and a user must first run `npm install` to install all the Libraries dependencies.